Roger Federer could have retired many years ago, already considered the Greatest of all Time with 20 grand slams, why not…?

 Yes it sucks, sorry to be straight up, you didn’t achieve what you aimed to do, but realise the past is irrevocably gone, the future is a dream, all we have is the present.

 The second step is to reflect on your own internal metrics that you’ve set , and are disappointed with.
 It’s great to have goals, metrics on what you set out to achieve, I’m all for it.
 However realise that it is your attachment to these goals, and desire to succeed which ultimately brings about unhappiness.
+Attachment and desire are also prevalent in other negative feelings such as loneliness, I’ve written an entire guide here about understanding and overcoming loneliness.

 This is particularly hard if we are used to setting goals and achieving them.
 You’ve failed, you look like a fool having told all your friends (however this is also egotistical).